oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

    You will notice that the data always remains the same.

    *Note*: Your port-forward will fail once the `storage-coherence-0` pod restarts, so you will have stop and restart it.

-In an environment where you have configured a load balancer, then the Coherence*Extend session will automatically reconnect for you.
+   In an environment where you have configured a load balancer, then the Coherence*Extend session will automatically reconnect for you when it detects a disconnect.

 1. Check the status of the upgrade